piotrxyz/piotrxyz/README.md

 Hi there 👋 - My name is Piotr.
 I am a frontend developer.

-I’m working with technologies like HTML, CSS, JavaScript & React.
+I amm working with technologies like HTML, CSS, JavaScript & React.